 - posterior circulation infarct

-The mechanism of vessel obstruction is important in addressing therapeutic manoeuvres to both attempt to reverse or minimise the effects and to prevent future infarcts.
+The mechanism of vessel obstruction is important in addressing therapeutic maneuvers to both attempt to reverse or minimize the effects and to prevent future infarcts.

 - perforator thrombosis: lacunar infarct